 Patient choice and lower drug costs is exactly what Marley Drug, an online pharmacy in Winston-Salem, N.C., hopes to accomplish, at least for generic medications.

 "I don't think there's a role for PBMs and distributing generic medication, especially when they're so cost effective to acquire," Reuben Saba, PhD, told Becker's.
 "But nevertheless, I think there is a role for PBMs when it comes to specialty medication.
 I think that's where their role should be currently and also going forward."

 Dr. Saba is vice president of medical and business affairs at Medicure, a value-based pharmaceutical company based in Canada that owns Marley Drug.
 The company, which sells to patients in all 50 states, launched in January on the same day as Mark Cuban's Cost Plus Drug Co.
-The two companies are part of an ongoing trend of online pharmacies that aim to increase transparency, decrease costs and avoid PBMs and payers altogether.
+The two companies are part of an ongoing trend of online pharmacies that aim to increase transparency, decrease costs and avoid traditional PBMs altogether.

 "The word will get out about access to medication without having a third payer involved.
 I think we're basically at the tipping point of this whole phenomenon," Dr. Saba said.
 "Certainly having a lot of players brings a lot of options and a lot of noise to this arena that may have not been available only a few years ago."

 Still, Mr. Blackley believes there are specific policies and actions regulators should take to help bring drug costs down: require pricing transparency, ban PBMs from restricting patient pharmacy choice and enforce rules against bundling to create a more competitive market.

 "One of the most powerful things that they could do to affect drug pricing is to require that the PBMs give the payer, employers and patients access to the data that is rightfully theirs on the prices that are actually paid, which would expose the spread pricing," Mr. Blackley said.
 "The only way to solve it is to shine the light on it."